Przejdź do treści głównej

 1

-Analysis and Preparation Phase
+Analysis and preparation

-• Selection of target architecture and technology stack
+• Select target architecture and technology stack

 2

-Infrastructure and Foundation Phase
+Infrastructure and foundation

 • Deployment of cloud environments or containerization (Docker, Kubernetes)